ashleydonohoe/GroceryShopHelper/README.md

 The user adds an item and its information by tapping a plus sign icon on the top right of the screen.
 The user is presented with fields to add an item name, category, quantity, price, and image.
 Adding an image is optional and not needed to save the item.
 Once the user selects to save the item, they're taken back to the grocery list table with the new item added.

+To delete an item, the user swiped on the item's row from the left to right to see a button to delete the item from the list view and permanent storage.

 ## Using the Nearby Store Search
 The second tab of Grocery Shop Helper allows users to download an up-to-date list of stores within a 3 to 10 mile radius of their current location.
 Using this feature requires the user to enable location services and agree to having Grocery Shop Helper have access to their current location.
 Once this is approved, the app will attempt to grab a list of 20 grocery stores using the Google Places API, and an activity indicator appears on the screen to show this in progress.